adnanzameer/AdvancedTaskManager/README.md

 * Order tasks by content type
 * Order tasks by type
 * Order tasks by category
-* Order tasks by user who submitted request
+* Order tasks by a user who submitted the request
-* Order task by deadline
+* Order task by the deadline

 ![Advanced Task Manager](assets/docsimages/image007.gif)